sagemath/trac_to_gh/Issue 4525.md

 # Issue 4525: [with patch, needs review] LLL-reduction of elliptic curve bases (with resulting speed enhancement to integral_points())

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4525

 Original creator: cremona